 Climate- related scenarios and models applied Details RCP 4.5 RCP 8.5 IEA Sustainable development scenario IEA CPS Scenario identification, assumptions & methods: J&J undertook a qualitative climate-related scenario analysis in line with the TCFD recommendations in 2018.
-Nine existing climate scenarios were evaluated covering transitional and physical risks, with the IEA's 2018 World Energy Outlook (WEO) selected as a reference for transitional risks and the IPCC ARS selected as reference for physical risks.
-Business as Usual (BAU) scenarios included the Current Policies Scenario (6C) for transition risks and RCP 8.5 for physical risks, and Low Carbon Scenarios included the Sustainable Development Scenarios for transitional risks and RCP 4.5 for physical risks.
-Indicators were developed and assessed under a BAU and Low-Carbon scenario in order to categorie coveral impact and preparedness to mitigate risk or capitalize opportunity.
+Nine existing climate scenarios were evaluated covering transitional and physical risks, with the ILA's 2018 World Energy Outlook (WEO) selected as a reference for transitional risks and the IPCC AR5 selected as reference for physical risks.
+Business as Usual (BAU) scenarios included the Current Policies Scenario (GC) for transition risks and RCP 8.5 for physical risks.
+Indicators were developed and assessed under a BAU and Low-Carbon scenario in order to categorize overall impact and preparedness to mitigate risk or capitalize opportunity.
 Time horizon & relevance: Time horizons considered were up to 2040 for transitional risks, and up to 2100 for physical risks.
 This is relevant because it includes timeframes where significant transitional & physical changes could be expected to impact J&J under different BAU and Low-Carbon ScenariosAreas of business considered: Areas J&J considered in the scenario analysis include both direct operations and supply chain in areas of energy pricing, political stability, global disease profiles, technological changes, consumer awareness, physical impacts and deforestation.
-Summary of results: Transition risks included: - Policy & Legal risks of increased carbon pricing under low-carbon scenarios, and political stability constraining trade or introducing new tariffs - Technology & market risks for sustainable forestry products such as paper and palm oil, which could introduce higher procurement costs for sustainable or certified products - impacting the J&J Consumer Health segment - Market risks such as increased competition and prices from a decreased supply of raw materials, or that our products contain unsustainable materials Physical risks included: - Event-driven severe weather impacts that co Other, please specify Our water risk assessment model features several tools that use climate-related scenario analysis, such as the WRI Aqueduct, Water Supply Stress Index Model (WaSSI), Water Risk Filter, and Socio-Economic Design and Applications Center (SEDAC).
+Summary of results: Transition risks included: - Policy & Legal risks of increased carbon pricing under low-carbon scenarios, and bolitical stability constraining trade or introducing new tariffs - Technology & market risks for sustainable forestry products such as paper and palm oil, which could introduce higher procurement costs for sustainable or certified products - impacting the J&J Consumer Health segment - Market risks such as increased competition and prices from damage to infrastructure and facilities, or that our products contain unsustainable materials Physical risks included: - Evert-driven severe weather impacts that could introduce high costs from damage to infrastructure and facilities, and theriterials, or that our products contain unsu Other, please specify (WRI Aqueduct, Water Supply Stress Index Model (WaSSI), Water Risk Filter, and Socio- Economic Design and Applications Center (SEDAC)) Our water risk assessment model features several tools that use climate-related scenario analysis, such as the WRI Aqueduct, Water Supply Stress Index Model (WaSSI), Water Risk Filter, and Socio-Economic Design and Applications Center (SEDAC).
 These tools model the impacts of water availability under various climate change scenarios, which are used to categorize water risk at a site.
-This information is used with other risk model inputs to evaluate scenarios of water stress/scarcity, projected future increases in site and watershed demand, upstream storage, flooding, drought, watershed health, community safe water and sewer access, total water use, economic implications (water spend), and reputational impacts.
-As of 2019, this analysis showed that approximately 13 facilities are exposed to water risk.
-3&1 has responded to scenario analysis as part of our water risk assessments by creating mitigation plans for all sites categorized by high water risk.
-As of 2019, 100% of all high-risk sites identified in our water risk assessment process have developed mitigation plans and have budget allocated to start implementation in 2019.
+This information is used with other risk model inputs to evaluate scenarios of water stress/scarcity, projected future increases in site and watershed demand, upstream storage, flooding, drought, watershed health, community safe water and sewer access, total water use, economic mplications (water spend), and reputational impacts.
+As of 2020, this analysis showed that approximately 24 facilities are exposed to significant water risk.
+Jaka responded to scenario analysis as part of our water risk assessments by creating mitigation plans for all sites categorized as having high water risk.
+By the end of 2020, 61% of all high-risk sites had completed implementation of mitigation plans and the remaining 39% are scheduled for completion in 2021.